Scriptor25/ScriptOS/README.md

 - xorriso

 ... testing the os:
-- qemu-system-i386
+- qemu-system-x86
-- (optional) gdb
+- (optional for debugging) gdb or gdb-multiarch

 I worked on the os in debian 12, so all the packages are available via apt.